 9 Top-Rated Resorts in the Adirondacks

-Just a few minutes away from the village of Lake Placid, Whiteface Lodge blends in well with the natural surroundings thanks to its rustic log construction.
-The emphasis is very much on luxury experiences, from world-class amenities that include a full-service spa and fine dining in its splendid restaurants to the inclusion of its very own movie theater.
-Also available are a fitness center, heated indoor-outdoor swimming pool and hot tubs, tennis courts, a games room, campfires, and even an ice-cream parlor.
+Just a few minutes' drive away from the village of Lake Placid, the 4-star Whiteface Lodge blends in well with the natural surroundings thanks to its rustic log construction.
+The emphasis is very much on luxury experiences, from world-class amenities that include a full-service spa and fine dining in its splendid restaurants, to the inclusion of its very own movie theater.

 A popular choice of accommodations at The Whiteface Lodge are the spacious one-bedroom units.
-Designed with a nod to the region's past, these elegant units come with separate bedrooms with king or queen beds plus a pullout queen-sized sofa-bed in the expansive living area, large bathrooms with jet tubs, and custom-made furnishings and accessories.
+Designed with a nod to the region's past, these elegant units come with separate bedrooms with king or queen beds plus a pullout queen-sized sofa bed in the expansive living area.
+They also boast large bathrooms with jet tubs, and custom-made furnishings and accessories.
+(If available, ask for a suite with a fireplace.)

 Accommodation: The Whiteface Lodge